News & Events

 Cryptosporidium and Your Water

 Routine monitoring of Bull Run water by the Portland Water Bureau in January and February revealed multiple detections of Cryptosporidium oocysts (oh-sists) from samples collected at the Bull Run intake.
 Cryptosporidium is a microscopic parasite found in infected animals or humans that can cause gastrointestinal illness.
-As a result of these detections, the City on Feb.
-13 stopped delivering Bull Run water and began using 100 percent pumped groundwater from its second source, the Columbia South Shore Well Field.
 The City is working closely with the Multnomah County Health Department, State of Oregon Health Authority and wholesale water customers like TVWD as it assesses the situation.